dtinth/gojam/README.md

 # gojam

-Go implementation of a Jamulus client.
+An implementation of a Jamulus client written in Go, intended for headless streaming use-cases.

 To be able to use this client, we need to build a custom version of Opus from Jamulus source tree.